 - holding open an artery with a stent (a small tube)

 Any time you get an X-ray, you receive some low-level radiation exposure.
-However, these levels of radiation are not generally thought to be dangerous.
-If you are pregnant or breastfeeding, talk to your doctor before undergoing an X-ray.
-Even low-levels of radiation can be dangerous for a developing fetus or a baby who is breastfeeding.
+However, these levels of radiation aren’t generally dangerous.
+If you’re pregnant or breast-feeding, talk to your doctor before undergoing an X-ray.
+Even low-levels of radiation can be dangerous for a developing fetus or a baby who is breast-feeding.